apache/druid/docs/api-reference/legacy-metadata-api.md

 ## Query server

-This section documents the API endpoints for the processes that reside on Query servers (Brokers) in the suggested [three-server configuration](../design/processes.md#server-types).
+This section documents the API endpoints for the services that reside on Query servers (Brokers) in the suggested [three-server configuration](../design/architecture.md#druid-servers).

 ### Broker